-Youth from across the country marched on Washington and lobbied electeds to break ties with the fossil fuel industry and preserve their future
+A year ago, youth from across the country rallied in the pouring rain to demand elected officials break ties with the fossil fuel industry and preserve their future

 DHARNA NOOR: The Zero Hour Youth Climate March in Washington, D.C. was organized by young people to demand decisive action on climate change.

 JAMIE MARGOLIN: I’m 16.
 I’m under voting age.
 So I don’t get to decide what the politicians back there, who they are and what they do.
 But I get to pay the biggest consequences for their actions.

 DHARNA NOOR: Actions were also held in other cities.
 But organizers traveled to D.C. from all over the country.
 Speakers included some of the young people who organized the march.

 NADIA NAZAR: We will not be known for our tall skyscrapers, landing on the moon, or building walls.
 We will only be known as the cause of the extinction of everything on this planet.

 DHARNA NOOR: Youth from Standing Rock.

 SPEAKER: In Standing Rock, where I live, we’re still fighting the Dakota Access Pipeline every day.
 It’s a crisis.
 I don’t know whether or not the pipeline will break.
 And when it does, it’s ten minutes away from getting into my school; 15 minutes away from contaminating my home water system.